 9. Recognize That Perspectives Differ

-It helps to remember that your feelings and memories about a moment of vulnerability are likely more intense than those of others who were there.
-People tend to obsess over their own issues, meaning that who you shared with will likely forget about the incident before you will.
+Remember, your feelings and memories about a moment of vulnerability are likely more intense than those of others who were there.
+People tend to obsess over their own issues.
+Who you share with will likely forget about the incident before you will.
 The relative importance of our vulnerability differs greatly based on our perspective.

 10. Take a Long-Range View

 Rather than getting caught up in a short-term perspective, step back and take a long-range view.
-Having been vulnerable with another actually serves to build up your inner strength and helps prepare you for future relationship opportunities.
-Your honesty also modeled positive behavior, which may have shaped the path of another person.
-Recognize that feelings are fleeting and that the awful way you feel today will likely be a fading memory or forgotten entirely in a short while.
+Having been vulnerable with another person serves to build up your inner strength and helps prepare you for future relationship opportunities.
+Your honesty also modeled positive behavior, which may have shaped the path of someone else.
+Recognize that feelings are fleeting, and the awful way you feel today will likely be a fading memory or forgotten entirely in a short while.

 Things to Consider Before Being Vulnerable With Others

-While being vulnerable with others is an opportunity for growth and the deepening of relationships, it is also important to choose when and how to be vulnerable.
+While being vulnerable with others is an opportunity for growth and the deepening of relationships, choosing when and how to be vulnerable is important.
 Be selective about the people with whom you are vulnerable and be intentional in choosing appropriate moments to share.
 Opening a window into your inner self is encouraged when you are with trustworthy and caring people.
 Don’t give away this precious gift to those who cannot appreciate its worth.

 Before being vulnerable with someone, it is important to: